• Skip to primary navigation

 It starts with a briefing of top stories and updates on topics you care about and extends into longer-form content that dives deeper into more stories.
 At any point in your day when you want to listen to the latest news—as a morning wake-up, during your commute, or while jogging—the Google Assistant will be ready with new stories and updates to the ones you’ve already heard.

-Filed Under: IoT, Gadgets Tagged With: Audio News, Google, Google Assistant, Google Home, Google Home Mini
+Filed Under: Consumer Tech & Gadgets Tagged With: Audio News, Google, Google Assistant, Google Home, Google Home Mini, News

 Related Stories